-For the year ended 31 December
+For the yes 31 Dece

 2019 2018

-\$000
+U.S. dollars (in n thousands)

 Labor and benefits 228 201

 Marketing 547 30

-Professional fees 235
+Professional fees 235 -

 Travelling 57 62

-1,067 62 293
+1,067 293

 NOTE 9-REGULATORY DEVELOPMENT

 In January 2019, the US Department of Justice Office of Legal Counsel ("DOJ") published an opinion ("2018 Opinion") that reinterpreted the statutory provisions of the Wire Act, 18 U.S.C. §1084 concluding that the prohibitions contained in the statute apply not only to sports gambling, but to all types of gaming.
 This reversal of 2011 opinion ("2011 Opinion") of the DOJ created uncertainty as to the lawfulness of the interstate transmission of data associated with lawful state lotteries.
 On January 15, 2019, the Deputy Attorney General issued a memorandum stating that Department of Justice attorneys should adhere to the 2018 Opinion, but that as an exercise of discretion, the Department would refrain from applying the new interpretation to persons who engaged in conduct in reliance on the interpretation set forth in the 2011 Opinion prior to the date of the 2018 Opinion and for 90 days thereafter.